Oikio/clean-architecture-fe/readme.md

 State as stream or redux store should be implementation detail.
 Actions are store updaters.
+Actions should work only with their own subject.
 Selectors are optional.

 UseCases should contain only business logic.